My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Travel Tips for St. George & Greater Zion

-I always like to start with a short section of travel tips for these itineraries.
+I always like to start with a short section of travel tips before sharing the list of things to do in St. George and a weekend itinerary.
 Here are my top tips to help you plan your trip to St. George.

 - It’s a two-hour drive from Las Vegas to St. George, or four hours from Salt Lake City.
 If you’re flying in, Las Vegas is the better choice – or you can fly directly into St. George Regional Airport once it reopens in September 2019.

 - St. George, Utah is a four-season destination.
 St. George receives about 255 days of sunshine per year, and only about 2 inches (5cm) of snowfall per year.
 Even on a snowy day, you should still be able to do most of the top things to do in St. George and trails should be open.
-Be sure to check state/national park websites to confirm the trails you want to hike are safe and open.
+Be sure to check the state and national parks websites to confirm the trails you want to hike are safe and open.

 - There are plenty of options for hotels in St. George.
 While I was visiting, I was a guest at the Staybridge Inn & Suites, but almost all of the major budget hotel chains have hotels here (since I-15 passes right through).
 Think Hyatt Place, Hampton Inn, and Days Inn.
 There are also some beautiful resorts including Amira Resort and Red Mountain Resort.